drewbarontini/documents/git-github-conventions.md

 Pull Requests
 -------------

 Pull Requests are great on GitHub, because they allow you to view changes and conversations in a centralized location.
-Additionally, they are great for code reviews.
+Additionally, they are great for ode reviews.

 Like your commit messages, your Pull Request description should do a thorough job: